PoisotLab/ms_network_prediction/manuscript.md

 ### How are interaction strengths actually inferred?

-### Can these predictions rely on hypergraphs and multi-layers networks?
+### What about indirect and higher-order interactions?

-Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions with species can forming parts of different networks *e.g.* a plant species may be included in potha plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
-One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes. @Golubski2011ModMod were among the first to show that interaction modifiers are themselves interacting, which makes the complexity of ecological networks explode.
-Investigating hypergraphical interactions can be more important than previously thought, as they can reveal the importance of species within a network based on *indirect* interactions [@Golubski2016EcoNet].
+Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions with species can forming parts of different networks *e.g.* a plant species may be included in both a plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
+Investigating indirect interactions---either higher-order interactions between species, or interaction strengths that themselves interact --- has gained interest in recent years
+[@Golubski2016EcoNet; @Golubski2011ModMod].
+One
+mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes.
 An additional degree of complexity is introduced by multi-layer networks [@Hutchinson2019SeeFor].
 Multi-layer networks offer links across "variants" of the networks, which can include, timepoints, or environments.
 As such, these can